MIPS Electronic Case Reporting Requirements: A Game Changer for Healthcare Providers

 MIPS Electronic Case Reporting Requirements

-As per the 2024 MIPS Electronic Case Reporting Requirements, the MIPS eligible clinician must first register to submit data with PHA or where applicable, the clinical data registry to which the information is being submitted.
-This registration must be completed within 60 days after the start of the performance period.
-Clinicians registered in the previous year, however, do not need to submit an additional registration.
+According to the 2024 MIPS Electronic Case Reporting Requirements, the MIPS-eligible clinician must first register to submit data with the PHA or, where applicable, the clinical data registry receiving the information.
+The clinician must complete this registration within 60 days of the performance period’s start.
+However, clinicians registered in the previous year do not need to submit an additional registration.

 After completing the registration, the clinician must begin the process of testing and validating the electronic submission of data.
 Furthermore, they must respond to requests from the PHA or the clinical data registry within 30 days.

 Failure to respond twice in a performance period will result in the clinician not meeting the measure.
-Medical practices should aim to adopt an Electronic Health Record (EHR) software that has ECR capability and commence registration at the earliest this year.
+Medical practices should aim to adopt an electronic health record (EHR) software that has ECR capability and commence registration as soon as possible this year.

 Navigating ECR